kubernetes/enhancements/keps/sig-auth/5681-conditional-authorization/README.md

     // the request in the authorization phase.
     ConditionSet authorizationv1.SubjectAccessReviewConditionSet `json:"conditionSet,omitempty"`

-    // All fields present in the ConditionsData interface, not exhaustively listed
+    // All fields present in the ConditionData interface, not exhaustively listed
     // in this KEP for brevity.
 }